Frances Bean Cobain: Early life

-Frances Bean Cobain was born on August 18, 1992, at Cedars-Sinai Medical Center in Los Angeles, California.
+Frances Bean Cobain was born on August 18, 1992, at Cedars-Sinai Medical Center in Los Angeles, California to Kurt Cobain and Courtney Love.
 She was named after Frances McKee, the guitarist for the Scottish indie pop duo The Vaselines, not actress Frances Farmer, as has been commonly assumed.
 Former R.E.M. frontman Michael Stipe and actress Drew Barrymore are her godparents.

 Cobain's sonogram photo – the origin of her middle name, as her father thought she looked like a kidney bean – was featured on the sleeve of Nirvana's 1992 single "Lithium".

-Before Cobain's birth, there were rumors suggesting that her mother used heroin during the pregnancy.
+Before Cobain's birth, rumors suggested that her mother used heroin during the pregnancy.
 This scandal intensified when Vanity Fair published Lynn Hirschberg's article "Strange Love", which alleged that Love admitted to using heroin even after learning of her pregnancy.
 Love and Kurt Cobain maintained that Vanity Fair took her words out of context.
 Eventually, child welfare services launched an investigation into their parenting abilities.
 The investigation was ultimately dismissed, but not without a significant amount of legal wrangling and Cobain being removed from her parents' custody for a short time, beginning when she was just two weeks old.

-On April 1, 1994, Cobain visited her father at the Exodus Recovery Center, a rehab center in Marina del Rey, California, where they played together.
+On April 1, 1994, when she was 20 months old, Cobain visited her father at the Exodus Recovery Center, a rehab center in Marina del Rey, California, where they played together.
 This was the last time she saw her father alive; one week later, he was found dead at his home in Seattle.
 Cobain was subsequently raised by her mother, aunts, and paternal grandmother.
 She spent her early years in Seattle and Los Angeles, and was placed in her grandmother's care for a time after her mother's drug-related arrest in October 2003.
-Hours after the arrest, Love overdosed on painkillers.
 Love regained custody of Cobain in 2005.
+Cobain is a childhood neighbor and close friend of Billie Lourd, daughter of Carrie Fisher and Bryan Lourd.

 During her young adulthood, Cobain attended Bard College, where she studied art.